-MiFID II Record Keeping
+MiFID II Record Keeping for Modern Markets

 While MiFID I offered some flexibility on record keeping, MiFID II is far more stringent.
 MiFID II’s record keeping requirements state that all communications that relate to the “reception, transmission and execution of client orders” need to be recorded.